opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ## IronCore CSI Driver Integration

-The [Ironcore CSI Driver](https://github.com/ironcore-dev/ironcore-csi-driver) is implemented as a Kubernetes storage plugin that bridges the gap between Kubernetes storage management and IronCore's `storage` resource types.
+The [IronCore CSI Driver](https://github.com/ironcore-dev/ironcore-csi-driver) is implemented as a Kubernetes storage plugin that bridges the gap between Kubernetes storage management and IronCore's `storage` resource types.

 The core components of the IronCore CSI driver include: